1j01/audio-sponge/README.md

 ### What it do tho?

-* globs a bunch of audio files (TODO: stream from other sources)
+* globs a bunch of audio files or streams from SoundCloud

 * chooses random slices from the sources (TODO: detect beats and such)

 * plays the sounds in random rhythms (TODO: rhyme and reason - and effects!)

-* streams to listeners on a webpage (TODO: host stream and site)
+* streams to listeners on a webpage (TODO: linky linky... 😃)

 ------------